spring-guides/gs-rest-service/README.md

     </build>
 ```

-The `start-class` property tells Maven to create a `META-INF/MANIFEST.MF` file with a `Main-Class: hello.ServiceMain` entry.
+The `start-class` property tells Maven to create a `META-INF/MANIFEST.MF` file with a `Main-Class: hello.Application` entry.
 This is the key to being able to run the jar with `java -jar`.

 The [Maven Shade plugin][maven-shade-plugin] extracts classes from all the jars on the classpath and builds a single "über-jar".
 This makes it much more convenient to execute and transport your service.